Opportunities for Students

 - Attending Student Engagement Weekend, October 12 and 13, 2019 in San Francisco

-- Communicate by phone, email or in-person with their mentors three to four times each year, and more frequently when needed.
+- Communicating with their mentors by phone, email or in-person at least three or four times each year, more frequently when needed

-- Keep their mentors updated on important issues, concerns, decisions, etc.
+- Keeping their mentors updated on important issues, concerns, decisions, etc.

-- Respond to all MOM surveys and requests for information in a timely manner.
+- Responding to all program surveys and requests for information in a timely manner

-It is the student’s responsibility to attend Student Engagement Weekend in San Francisco.
-The MOM program provides no financial support to students; therefore, students are encouraged to seek funding through their school’s Diversity Office or Office of Student Affairs.
-Depending on the student’s location, these expenses are about $1000 or less, and include:
+The Minority Ophthalmology Mentoring program provides no financial support, and students are encouraged to seek funding through their school’s Diversity Office or Office of Student Affairs.
+Depending on the student’s location, expenses to attend Student Engagement Weekend are estimated to be $1000 or less and include: